Kate Miller - PTA, BSPTA, PCES, CFT

 Her experience ranges from women’s health, pediatric, geriatric, and special patient populations.
 She has recently received her PCES (Prenatal and Postpartum Corrective Exercise Specialist certification).
 Her experience within this specialized population has increased in recent years in both the fitness and clinical environments.
 Kate has given multiple public lectures at schools, district meetings, and CPTA Student Conclave.
 She has composed publications for the CPTA as well as health-related blogs.

-Happily married with two fur babies, and mother to Piper Kai who is almost a year old, she now is expecting baby number two!
+Happily married with two fur babies, and mother to Piper Kai, she now is expecting baby number two!
 Her hobbies include the Marvel Universe, hiking, obstacle races, teaching, and traveling.

 Chris Capilli - PT, DPT, FAAOMPT, MS, CFCE